Karumi/iOSBasicTraining/README.md

     * **Bonus:**
     	* Configure Travis-CI as a continous integration system.
     	* Configure Swiftlint as checkstyle tool.
+    	* Change the splash screen to use the app logo.

 * **Task 2:**
  	* Implement the Super Hero Detail UIViewController using the XCode interface builder and show some mocked data there.